-The charge of the Environmental Affairs Board is to promote environmental, social, political, and economic sustainability.
-The Board serves UC Santa Barbara and the surrounding communities by coordinating with decision makers, local organizations, and student groups to advocate for improvements to environmental standards at the local, national and global level.
-The Board provides environmental education and encourages a culture of eco-friendly habits in order to shape students' lives at UCSB and beyond.

-- B) Voting Membership:
+The charge of the Environmental Affairs Board is to protect, preserve and enhance the natural environment, principally at UCSB and its surrounding communities, but also broadly.
+The Board will accomplish these tasks by focusing on sustainability within ecology, agriculture, energy, climate change, health, the economy, and environmental justice and racism, as such issues have a direct relation to the environment.
+The Board will coordinate with other groups to promote environmental awareness throughout the University and the surrounding communities, as well as the state, national and global level.

 - 1) Two (2) Chairs

-- 2) One (1) Publicity Chair
+- 2) Two (2) Publicity Chairs

 - 3) Two (2) Earth Day Coordinators

 - 4) Two (2) Social Chairs

+- 5) One (1) Statewide Affairs Coordinator and Campaign Coordinator

-- 5) Two (2) Sustainable Foods Chairs
+- 6) Two (2) Sustainable Foods Chairs

-- 6) One (1) Volunteer Chair
+- 7) One (1) Sustainable Business Chair and Campaign Coordinator

-- 7) One (1) Student Affairs Coordinator
+- 8) One (1) Volunteer Chair

-- 8) One (1) Local Affairs Coordinator
+- 9) One (1) Campus Affairs Coordinator

-- 9) One (1) Environmental Justice Campaign Chair
+- 10) One (1) Environmental Justice Chair and Campaign Coordinator

-- 10) Three (3) Campaign Coordinators

 - 11) One (1) Historian

+- 12) One (1) Clean Energy Chair and Campaign Coordinator

+- 13) One (1) Student Affairs Coordinator

-- C) Non-Voting Membership:
+C) Non Voting Membership:

 - 1) A.S.
 President

 - 2) A.S.
 External Vice President for Local Affairs

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Committee on Committees Chair

 - 5) A.S.
 Executive Director

 - 6) A.S.
 Attorney General

+- 7) State Affairs Organizing Director

+- 8) Local Affairs Organizing Director

-- 7) Any and all interested undergraduate students
+- 9) Any and all interested undergraduate students

-- 8) A.S.
+- 10) A.S.
 Environmental Programs Advisor

-- D) Selection and Term of Office:

-- 1) Co-chairs shall be selected by a vote from the previous year's core.
-All other voting members shall be selected by the incoming co-chairs along with the past co-chairs in the Spring Quarter of the preceding year and approved by the Senate for a term of one (1) academic year.
+1) All voting members shall be democratically elected by the entire membership of the Environmental Affairs Board and approved by the Senate for a term of one (1) academic year.

-- 2) Chairs should be retuning voting members of EAB.

-- 3) For all voting membership positions, Environmental Affairs Board shall provide the A.S.
-President and Senate with a recommendation.

-- 4) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.
+- 2) Chairs should be retuning members of EAB, either voting or non-voting. - 3) For all voting membership positions, Environmental Affairs Board shall provide the A.S.
+President and Senate with a recommendation. - 4) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.